 Thailand is unique in that it is the regions only nation to have avoided the experience of colonial domination and has therefore been able to preserve much of its traditional society, religious traditions and ancient India-derived conception of governmental authority.

 The climate is hot and humid most of the year.
 In the central valley, temperatures rarely go below 65 F in the coolest months (December / January) and extend upward to around 100 F from March to May.

 The rainy season extends from June through September.
-The central valley lies in the rain shadow of the Mayanmar mountains to the west and receives an annual precipitation of 40 inches compared to 220 inches in Mayanmar.
+The central valley lies in the rain shadow of the Myanmar mountains to the west and receives an annual precipitation of 40 inches compared to 220 inches in Myanmar.
 The vegetation is tropical.

-Gem quality Corundum is found at three major localities in Thailand and neighbouring Cambodia.
+Gem quality Corundum is found at three major localities in Thailand and neighboring Cambodia.